ibm-cloud-docs/blockchain-sw-213/howto/console-upgrade-ocp.md

 ```
 {:codeblock}

-You also need to edit the `env:` section of the file.
+If you are upgrading from v2.1.0 or v2.1.1, then you also need to edit the `env:` section of the file.
 Find the following lines in `operator-upgrade.yaml`:
 ```
 - name: ISOPENSHIFT
   value: "true"